Cunard Cruise Line - Final Grade: "C"

 Cunard Cruise Line was originally founded in 1840.
 An American-owned, British-operated shipping company, Cunard is headquartered in California, and is a subsidiary of Carnival Corp., which controls almost 50 percent of the worldwide cruise ship market.
-Of Cunard’s small fleet of three ships, the Queen Mary 2, the Queen Victoria, and the Queen Elizabeth have 4,343, 3,534 and 3,064 passenger and crew carrying capacities, respectively.
+Cunard’s small fleet of three ships--the Queen Mary 2, the Queen Victoria, and the Queen Elizabeth-- have 3,873, 2,978 and 3,086 passenger and crew carrying capacities, respectively.

 Cunard Cruise Line - Cruise Ship Fleet